ototadana/sd-face-editor/README.md

 ## Parameters
 ### Basic Options
 ##### Workflow
 Select a workflow.
+"Search workflows in subdirectories" can be enabled in the Face Editor section of the "Settings" tab to try some experimental workflows.
+You can also add your own workflows.

 For more detailed information, please refer to the [Workflow Editor](#workflow-editor) section.

 ##### Use minimal area (for close faces)
 When pasting the generated image to its original location, the rectangle of the detected face area is used.
 If this option is not enabled, the generated image itself is pasted.
 In other words, enabling this option applies a smaller face image, while disabling it applies a larger face image.